How to Groom Your Dog After Rain (UK Guide 2026)

 Not sure what coat type your dog has?
 Here's how to tell, plus exactly how often they need professional grooming:

-Professional grooming: Every 8-12 weeks
+Professional grooming: Every 8-12 weeks (can extend to 12-16 weeks for very low-shedding breeds)

 Think: Afghan Hounds, Yorkshire Terriers, Maltese, Shih Tzus, Cocker Spaniels